couch-tracker/couch-tracker-jvm-clients/README.md

 A non-exhaustive list of things left to do.

 Navigation:
- - Propagate the back-button action to inner components
+ - Propagate the back-button action to inner components (e.g. login screen; drawer, etc.)
  - Add state to AppDestination

 Usability: